Watchmaker Glossary

 Display

-Indication of time and other data.
-The display can be done either by hands moving on a dial (analog display), or by figures appearing in one (or more) window(s) (digital or numerical display); these figures may be supplemented by alphabetical indications (alphanumeric display) or by any other sign.
+Time indication and other data.
+The display can be done either by hands moving on a dial (analog display), or by numbers appearing in one (or more) window(s) (digital or digital display); these numbers can be supplemented by alphabetical indications (alphanumeric display) or by any other sign.
 Example: 12.05 LU 12.3 = 12 hours, 5 minutes, Monday March 12.
 These displays can be produced by mechanical and/or electronic means.

 Needle

-Indicator organ made up of a piece of metal, generally thin and light, of very different shapes, which moves on a dial or a divided limb.
+Indicator organ formed of a piece of metal, generally thin and light, of very diverse shapes, which moves on a dial or a divided limb.
 Watches usually have three hands to indicate hours, minutes and seconds.

 Wing